Fill up this form and let’s get started.

 DevOps Maturity: Level 5—Continuous Delivery

-This brings us to Nirvana.
-This is non-stop delivery and innovation right into production.
+This brings us to perfection.
+Perfection means non-stop delivery and innovation right into production.
 To attain this standard of automation, not only is full automation required of those quality gateways, but there is always the requirement that Salesforce Apps are written the way Salesforce services are built.

 The deployment should not impact those users of the existing versions up to production.
 At the same time, releasing to users is orchestrated by the business on their scheduled timing.